-Note that the fast twitch fibers are more sensitive to the PTP.
+Note that the fast-twitch fibres are more sensitive to the PTP.
 As such, when using this method, you will be able to more efficiently recruit them as well as increase their firing rate.
 This is responsible for the increase in force production potential.
-Another benefit is that the fast twitch fibers are the most prone to growth; the more you can recruit and fatigue them, the more muscle growth you will stimulate.
+Another benefit is that the fast-twitch fibres are the most prone to growth; the more you can recruit and fatigue them, the more muscle growth you will stimulate.

 The effect of this potentiation starts as early as 5 seconds after the high force contraction and lasts for a few minutes, peaking at around 2 minutes and some effect lasting up to 5 minutes (the effect being gradually lower after the 2-minute mark).

 This phenomenon is the foundation of the 1-6 loading scheme: you are using a heavy but non-fatiguing single rep before doing a set of 6 reps.
-6 reps is still a duration/loading that heavily targets the fast twitch fibers.
-Doing the heavy single prior to the set of 6 will improve your performance on that set and make it more effective at stimulating the fast twitch fibers to grow.
+6 reps is still a duration/loading that heavily targets the fast-twitch fibres.
+Doing the heavy single prior to the set of 6 will improve your performance on that set and make it more effective at stimulating the fast-twitch fibres to grow.
 This is what makes the 1-6 loading scheme an amazingly effective muscle-growth method.

 The main mistake people make when using the 1-6 principle is not understanding that the work sets, the sets that are the most important, are the sets of 6.
 The heavy, non-fatiguing single is only there to make the sets of 6 more effective.